 In Reception, Key Stage 1 and, where appropriate, in lower Key Stage 2, pupils now follow the Letters and Sounds programme of phonics.
 Phonics lessons are daily in Reception, Year 1 and Year 2.
-Towards the end of Year 2 and as the children move into Key Stage 2, spelling work is focused around the rules of spelling.
+In the Spring and Summer terms of Year 2 and in Key Stage 2, spelling work is focused around the rules of spelling.
 Pupils are given a weekly list of words that demonstrate the spelling rules.
 Within class, children will have an opportunity to learn and practise the spellings using multi-sensory games and will be encouraged to apply them in their writing and recognise them when reading.

 Alongside these rules, pupils also need to learn the required word lists, as set out in the National Curriculum (see below).

 In Reception and Key Stage 1, pre-cursive handwriting is taught before cursive handwriting.
 Each year group allows pupils to practice their handwriting as often as is appropriate, which is at least weekly.
 Using cursive handwriting, we aim to improve presentation in all subjects across the school.

 In addition to this, Year 2, and a group of our Year 5 children, took part in the NFER 'Let Handwriting Shine' project last year.
 This involved staff training and input from the University of Leeds, to deliver high quality handwriting teaching and intervention.
 This year, the trained staff are working with the current Year 2 and Year 5 to continue to deliver these strategies and techniques.